Advanced painting: practice and discourse

 How will I be taught, and will there be any work outside the class?

-In addition to the monthly intensive weekend projects in studio, weekly online seminars provide group and tutor feedback, and an opportunity to reflect on practice, learning, and concepts that infuse painting discussion.
+In addition to the practical workshops, weekly online seminars provide an opportunity to reflect on practice, learning, and concepts that infuse painting discussion.
 You will receive an advance programme at the beginning of each term, to include artist-practitioner talks and focused discussions or presentations.

-Individual 1:1 mentoring tutorials will take place once per term, and you will be encouraged to prepare a short synopsis of your current work in progress and meet with your tutor on-line.
+1:1 mentoring tutorials will take place on-line once per term (3 in total), and you will be encouraged to prepare a short synopsis of your current work in progress and meet with your tutor on-line.
 You will have the option to remain with an individual personal tutor throughout the year, if appropriate and depending on your intentions.
 This relationship can be particularly valuable in supporting you in, for example, application for a higher-level course, an artist’s residency, setting up an exhibition, or developing effective promotional networks and materials.

 Are there any other costs?
 Is there anything I need to bring?